viljami/game-controller-overlay/README.md

   * nx and ny coordinate which are relative to center and radius of the controls
   * if input is "down" is always indicated with "isDown" (useful for making buttons, modal joystics... )

+! nx and ny are not truly normalised.
+When touch is outside of the radius of the control the normalisation is greater than 1.
+Relative to difference between center point and radius of the component.

 ```
 if (joystick.isDown) ...  // => true / false
 ```